 Alcohol is another big component of the eating out mindset.
 Sugar-laden fancy cocktails are rampant at Dallas happy hours..
 There is also a lot of subtle pressure when you go out to eat to order a drink – a pressure typically absent in your own home.
 Alcohol takes priority to metabolize in your body, so when you drink and eat, your body spends its energy breaking down the alcohol before it can metabolize the food you ate.
 This is why consuming alcohol during your meals can cause your body to store more fat; your body is not able to process both the alcohol and all the food you ate.

 So, it may be worth rethinking how many of your meals you eat out at restaurants and how often you go out for happy hour.
 If you have long-term health goals, especially related to fertility and women’s health, the money spent on eating and drinking out may be better spent buying high quality foods to prepare at home that will support optimal health and help you feel your best.

 Living the typical Dallas lifestyle may make it difficult to transition to eating a more home-based, whole-foods diet.
-At Holistic Wellness, we help people to implement these changes by providing services that make the transition easier.
-We offer in-office nutrition visits to discuss strategies to make lasting changes.
-We also offer grocery visits, where we meet with you at the grocery store to discuss the best foods for you to buy.
-Additionally, we offer pantry clean-outs, suggesting pantry staples to help you with your goals.
-Lastly, we provide meal planning packages to help with the transition to cooking at home by providing menus and recipes for the full week, complete with grocery lists.
+At Holistic Wellness, we help people to implement these changes by providing meal planning packages that consist of menus and recipes for the full week, complete with grocery lists.
 Taking the first steps can be challenging, but the lasting benefits you will see by cooking at home more will be well worth the effort.